psyto/datasov2/DEMO_ENVIRONMENT_REPORT.md

 ### ⚠️ Features with Limitations

-1. **Corda Integration**
+1. **Identity Integration**

     - Identity authentication (can be substituted with mock data)
     - Access control (can be simulated in frontend)

 2. **Cross-chain Integration**
     - Demo uses mocked proofs and sync via Simple API
-    - Full sync requires live Corda/Solana environments
+    - Full sync requires live Arweave/Solana environments

 ## Demo Strategy for Hackathon